Dingle Peninsula County Kerry, Ireland Travel Guide

 Approx. Daily Rate: €25-€45

 Dingle Town center is very walkable.
 The Dingle Way (Slí Chorca Dhuibhne) is a long-distance walking trail around the peninsula (179 km).
-It includes shorter sections suitable for day walks, from easy beach strolls to challenging mountain climbs.
+It comprises shorter sections suitable for day walks, from easy beach strolls to challenging mountain climbs.

 Exercise extreme caution on busy national roads (N-roads) which often lack shoulders and carry fast-moving traffic.
 Avoid very narrow regional/neighborhood streets without shoulders, especially in poor visibility or heavy traffic.